-67. Subject to the rules of natural justice, hearsay evidence is admissible provided that it offers reasonable guarantees of reliability.

-68. The Tribunal must take judicial notice of the law in force in Québec.
+- 65. Subject to the rules of natural justice, hearsay evidence is admissible provided that it offers reasonable guarantees of reliability. - 66.
+The Tribunal is not required to follow the ordinary rules of evidence in civil matters. - 67.
+The Tribunal must take judicial notice of the law in force in Québec.